Web3levated/coinchain-token/README.md

 # CoinChain Token

 ## INTRODUCTION
-Hardhat project that contains the contract, unit tests and relevant scripts for the CoinChain token and LockPayments contracts.
+Hardhat project that contains the contracts, unit tests and relevant scripts for the CoinChain token and LockPayments contracts.
 The CoinchainToken contract is an ERC20 token with anti-bot measures implemented and role-based access control to protect sensitive functions.
 The LockPayments contract is designed to lock core team tokens for a certain vesting period before they can be released to their respective owners and is managed in batches of orders that contain addresses and amounts with a respective due date when the tokens can be released.

 ## REQUIREMENTS
 Nodejs and Node Package Manager(npm)